-North Haven Hospice provides specialist palliative care to people living with a life-limiting condition.
+North Haven Hospice provides specialist palliative care to people living with any terminal illness or life-limiting condition.
 We are an organisation that is strongly values based where those we care for are the focus of all that we do.

 Thank you for your interest in working with us.
 All current job vacancies will be listed below.
 We also promote all job vacancies on our Facebook page www.facebook.com/northhavenhospice

 Current vacancies (scroll down for more info):

 Te āhua o Te Tūrunga - The nature of the position

 The primary function of this role is to walk alongside our patients and their whānau throughout their hospice journey and promote the development of a service that is culturally responsive to the needs of all people, with a particular focus on Māori.
 This will be achieved through supporting patients, whānau and staff, and connecting with the broader community and other Hauora providers.

 North Haven Hospice provides Specialist Palliative Care to people living with a life limiting condition.
 At Hospice we work in partnership with patients and their family/whānau to support the best quality of life that is possible.